maxsupermanhd/movementpossession/README.md

 send+clear used to quickly chain-send recordings

 minus key enables auto-send that is very scuffed and would send current recorded inputs every 5 seconds

+q and esc reserved to quit the application

 ## config